Alex-wuhu/Alex/pages/index.md

 I write [blog posts](/posts) about open source, coding, etc.

-Outside of programming, I enjoy doing photography and traveling.
+Outside of programming, I enjoy traveling.
 Also, in case you are interested, here are the [hardware/software I use](/use).

 <div flex-auto />